Astec Industries (NASDAQ:ASTE) Posts Earnings Results, Misses Estimates By $0.04 EPS

-Astec Industries (NASDAQ:ASTE – Get Rating) posted its quarterly earnings data on Wednesday.
+Astec Industries (NASDAQ:ASTE – Get Rating) released its quarterly earnings data on Wednesday.
 The industrial products company reported $0.34 earnings per share for the quarter, missing analysts’ consensus estimates of $0.38 by ($0.04), Briefing.com reports.
-Astec Industries had a negative net margin of 0.01% and a positive return on equity of 4.38%.
-The company had revenue of $349.90 million for the quarter, compared to analysts’ expectations of $313.55 million.
-During the same period in the previous year, the firm earned ($0.03) earnings per share.
-The firm’s quarterly revenue was up 31.2% on a year-over-year basis.
+The business had revenue of $349.90 million during the quarter, compared to the consensus estimate of $313.55 million.
+Astec Industries had a positive return on equity of 4.38% and a negative net margin of 0.01%.
+The business’s revenue was up 31.2% on a year-over-year basis.
+During the same period last year, the company earned ($0.03) EPS.

 Astec Industries Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 30th.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, March 30th.
 Investors of record on Friday, March 10th will be paid a dividend of $0.13 per share.
-This represents a $0.52 annualized dividend and a yield of 1.06%.
-The ex-dividend date is Thursday, March 9th.
+This represents a $0.52 dividend on an annualized basis and a yield of 1.06%.
+The ex-dividend date of this dividend is Thursday, March 9th.

 Astec Industries Company Profile